 Interim Discussion

-The main goal of this paper was to assess mispronunciation sensitivity and its maturation with age.
-The results seem clear: Although infants consider a mispronunciation to be a better match to the target image than to a distractor image, there was a consistent effect of mispronunciation sensitivity.
+The main goal of this paper was to assess mispronunciation sensitivity and its maturation with age and increased vocabulary size.
+The results seem clear: Although infants consider a mispronunciation to be a better match to the target image than to a distractor image, there was a constant and stable effect of mispronunciation sensitivity.
 This did not change with development nor with vocabulary size.
-Of the three predictions about the development of infants’ sensitivity to mispronunciations discussed in the Introduction, the present results lend some support for the argument that mispronunciation sensitivity stays consistent as infants develop.
+Of the three predictions about the development of infants’ sensitivity to mispronunciations discussed in the Introduction, the present results lend some support for the proposal that mispronunciation sensitivity stays consistent as infants develop.
 This runs counter to existing theories of phono-lexical development, which predict either an increase (PRIMR ref) or decrease (Assim Model ref) in mispronunciation sensitivity.
-Furthermore, although we found a relationship between vocabulary comprehension and target looking for correct pronunciations, we found no relationship between vocabulary and target looking for mispronunciations.
+Furthermore, although we found a relationship between vocabulary size (comprehension) and target looking for correct pronunciations, we found no relationship between vocabulary and target looking for mispronunciations.
 This also runs counter to the predictions for the PRIMR (PRIMR ref) and Assimilation (Assim ref) models, but may be due to our analyses being underpowered.
 In sum, it seems that current theories of infants’ phono-lexical development cannot fully capture our results, but that more investigation is needed to draw a firm conclusion.

 Alternatively, an effect of maturation might have been masked by other factors we have not yet captured in our analyses.
 A strong candidate that emerged during the construction of the present dataset and careful reading of the original papers was the analysis approach.
-We observed, as mentioned in the Methods section, large variance in the dependent variable reported, and additionally noted variance in the size of the chosen post-naming analysis window.
+We observed, as mentioned in the Methods section, large variation in the dependent variable reported, and additionally noted that the size of the chosen post-naming analysis window varied substantially across papers.
 Researchers might adapt their analysis strategy to infants’ age or they might be influenced by having observed the data.
-For example, consider the possibility that there is a true change in mispronunciation sensitivity over development.
-In this scenario, younger infants should show no sensitivity to mispronunciations while older infants would show large sensitivity to mispronunciations.
-This lack of mispronunciation sensitivity in younger infants may be more difficult to publish (Ferguson & Heene, 2012).
+For example, consider the possibility that there is a true increase in mispronunciation sensitivity over development.
+In this scenario, younger infants should show no or only little sensitivity to mispronunciations while older infants would show a large sensitivity to mispronunciations.
+This lack of or small mispronunciation sensitivity in younger infants is likely to lead to non-significant results, which would be more difficult to publish (Ferguson & Heene, 2012).
 In order to have publishable results, adjustments to the analysis approach could be made until a significant, but spurious, effect of mispronunciation sensitivity is found.
-This would lead to an increase in significant results and alter to observed developmental trajectory of mispronunciation while also (partially) explaining the publication bias we observe (Simmons, Nelson, & Simonsohn, 2011).
+This would lead to an increase in significant results and alter to observed developmental trajectory of mispronunciation.
+Such a scenario is in line with the publication bias we observe (Simmons, Nelson, & Simonsohn, 2011).
 We examine whether variation in the approach to data analysis may be have an influence on findings of mispronunciation sensitivity.

 [Katie: I’ve changed the above paragraph, particularly regarding why we should find an increase in significant results, as per Caroline’s suggestion.]